 Prior to attending Georgetown University, Chelsea served as Digital Outreach and Research Manager at Social Lens Research.
 She holds a Bachelor’s Degree from Sarah Lawrence College, where she studied Public Policy and Sociology.

-Grant Lattanzi is a research associate with CERL and a first year Masters student in Georgetown’s Communication, Culture and Technology (CCT) program, working with CERL to study US voter media consumption habits during the 2020 presidential election.
+Grant Lattanzi is a research associate with CERL and a graduate of Georgetown’s Communication, Culture and Technology (CCT) program.
 With a background in sociology and theatre, Grant’s research interests relate to stories and storytelling, especially as they relate to selfhood and technologically-mediated interaction.
-In addition to his work with CERL, Grant is a research assistant at Georgetown’s Digital Health and Happiness Lab and he represents CCT on the Graduate Student Government as a senator.

 Prior to attending Georgetown, Grant graduated with honors from Texas Christian University with a BFA in acting and a minor in sociology.
 To read more about his experience and current progress, visit grantlattanzi.com